 Insurance in your super

-Eligible Accumulation 2 members receive Death, TPD and Income Protection insurance cover through the group insurance policies we have with our Insurer.
+All eligible Accumulation 2 members may elect to receive Death, TPD and Income Protection insurance cover through the group insurance policies we have with our Insurer.
 Premiums apply.
 Unless you choose otherwise, you may also retain the external cover you had while being a DBD member.

 For more information, read: